Deficiencies per Year

 Findings

-The Assisted Living Services Agency (ALSA) failed to follow the agency's Significant Changes in a Client's Status and Elopement Risk Assessment and Interventions policy, specifically failing to identify and update the client's elopement risk assessment and service plan based on changes in condition to ensure client safety.
+The Assisted Living Services Agency (ALSA) failed to follow the agency's Significant Changes in a Client's Status and Elopement Risk Assessment and Interventions policy, resulting in failure to identify and update the client's elopement risk assessment and service plan based on changes in condition to ensure client safety.

 Complaint Details